blanKTcup/Fancy-Counter/README.md

-# Course/Tutorial - Name of project/solution
+# ByteGrad JS Course - Fancy Counter

-This is a solution to the [Name of project/assignment/challenge](https://project-origin-link).
+This is a solution to the [Fancy Counter](https://main--kt-fancy-counter.netlify.app/).

 ## Table of contents